mangesh36/Alamy/README.md

 - **GitHub Workflows**:
   - **PR Workflow**: Automatically triggers the validation and review of Terraform code whenever a pull request (PR) is created or updated.
   - **CD Workflow**: Automatically detects changes in specific folders and triggers the deployment of those components.

+# Security and access Management:
+1)	Security measures are incorporated, including the use of ACM for SSL certificates and proper IAM roles and policy for cluster access.
+2)	The setup includes creating a secure load balancer to manage incoming traffic for microservices.